blocky/attestation-service-examples/coin_prices_from_coingecko/README.md

 }
 ```

-Next, we'll define the `getPrice` function to fetch and parse the data from the
+Next, we'll define the `getPriceFromCoinGecko` function to fetch and parse the data from the
 CoinGecko API:

 ```go